-The final decision on the allocation of ad-hoc train paths on a section with temporary capacity restrictions is based on how much capacity is available.
+The final decision on the allocation of ad-hoc train paths on a section with temporary capacity restrictions shall be taken by the ad-hoc constructor according to the availability of capacity.

-In the 2023 timetable, the provisions set forth above apply to all applications for ad-hoc train paths on any part of the section - or for the whole section - which makes up line 50 between the stations of Ljubljana and Borovnica.
+In the 2024 timetable, the provisions set forth above apply to all applications for ad-hoc train paths on any part of the section - or for the whole section - which makes up line 50 between the stations of Ljubljana and Borovnica.